 OK, so PPC is probably the quickest way to get traffic to your website.

 If you’re smart, you can create a very relevant and compelling offer, along with some great content and use targeted PPC ads to get people flocking to your offer.

 I would not recommend you start using PPC with the mindset that you’re going to convert cold prospects into buyers instantly.

 I would recommend, however, that you use PPC to build your customer base, by offering a valuable incentive in line with your business offerings.

 You can use PPC to grow your email list for example.

 You can then think of ways in which to convert your prospects into buyers later on.

 Check out this book on Amazon if you need an introduction to Pay Per Click.

-Internet marketing doesn’t have to be costly.
-All of the strategies I’ve outlined above can be cost effective when done right.
+I’d like you to remember that internet marketing doesn’t have to be costly.
+All of the strategies I’ve outlined above can be very cost-effective when planned and executed correctly.